AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

-The one function that does **not** automatically manage this is `generate_sobol_normals()`, if called directly instead of through `generate_paths()` — its `dtype` argument is honored (an earlier bug where it wasn't has been fixed and is covered by a regression test), but the global `jax_enable_x64` setting still needs to already be in the state the caller wants before other, unrelated JAX code runs elsewhere in the same process.
+The one function that does **not** automatically manage this is `generate_sobol_normals()`, if called directly instead of through `generate_paths()` — its `dtype` argument is honored (covered by a regression test), but the global `jax_enable_x64` setting still needs to already be in the state the caller wants before other, unrelated JAX code runs elsewhere in the same process.

 ## Typed configuration